 - High-quality reports with any third party tool or Google Analytics

-Next step is to install the given codes on your website HTML.
+The next step is to install the given codes on your website HTML.
 One code shall be installed in the <head> & the other one after the opening <body> tag.
-When done click ok.
+When done, click ok.
 If you are using a WordPress website, you can install the Google Tag Manager WP Plugin and add the code by just adding your property ID.

-You will be able to capture data, analyze reports & monitor your tags provided the codes are installed.
+You will be able to capture data, analyze reports & monitor your tags provided the code is installed.